 SMiShing attacks generally work when a person receives an SMS message that appears to come from some trusted vendor or contact letting them know that their account has a problem, and they need some information from them urgently, or something of interest is on the other side of the link in the message.

-First, end users and email providers are getting better at recognizing phishing emails, as the trust level of email has decreased over the years due to company provided training, news stories describing the threat email presents, and technology-based defenses.
+First, end users and email providers are getting better at recognizing phishing emails, as the trust level of email has decreased over the years due to company-provided training, news stories describing the threat email presents, and technology-based defenses.
 That same level of concern has not yet been seen regarding text messaging though.
-Second, there is a large increase in companies who allow BYOD or Bring Your Own Device.
+Second, there is a large increase in companies that allow BYOD or Bring Your Own Device.
 This means the attackers know they can gain access to corporate resources by breaching personal devices.
-Third, there have been a number a data breaches in the past couple of years where phone numbers were disclosed and are packaged, in criminal markets, with other personal data.
-The criminals have the body of information, and are starting to use it more often.
+Third, there has been a number of data breaches in the past couple of years where phone numbers were disclosed and are packaged, in criminal markets, with other personal data.
+The criminals have the body of information and are starting to use it more often.

 Dun & Bradstreet, a huge business services company, found its marketing database, including over 33 million corporate contacts, shared across the web in March 2017.
 This database contained full names, work email addresses, phone numbers, and other business-related data.

 In June of 2017, Deep Root Analytics, which collected personal data for roughly 198 million American citizens, was storing data on an Amazon cloud server without password protection for almost two weeks.
-Exposed information included names, dates of birth, home addresses, phone numbers, and voter registration details.
+The exposed information included names, dates of birth, home addresses, phone numbers, and voter registration details.

 So, what can be done about this threat?

-End users can use the same techniques used with phishing emails.
-They should think critically about unexpected text messages received that are asking them to perform some action, like following a link, calling a phone number, or even replying, especially when it comes from a number that doesn’t have nine digits.
+End-users can use the same techniques used with phishing emails.
+They should think critically about unexpected text messages that are asking them to perform some action, like following a link, calling a phone number, or even replying, especially when it comes from a number that doesn’t have nine digits.

 Business owners should be communicating this threat to their employees, and have policies in place that can protect their network if they allow users to bring their own devices onto their network.

-If your organization already has a phishing program in place, and allow users to read email on mobile devices, start including SMiShing tests in your testing program.
+If your organization already has a phishing program in place and allows users to read email on mobile devices, start including SMiShing tests in your testing program.
 The more awareness you, as business owners and administrators, bring to the threat, the less surprised your users will be when they encounter a malicious text message in the wild.